-If you're hiring a van for a band or musical group to go on tour, you'll need to consider several factors.
+Hiring a van for a band or musical group to go on tour?
 The type of van you need to hire for your band depends heavily on the answers to these questions:

 These vans also make ideal crew vans or minibuses for large family outings with luggage.